Gathering and actioning customer feedback helps you deliver better products, customer support, marketing assets, and more.

 - Post-sales surveys: Email surveys, in-app rating prompts, and post-sale calls are all common ways to gather critical feedback after a sale, download, or first use.

-- Aggregate sites: Websites like ProductHunt, Capterra, and G2 can provide a wealth of feedback from real customers, which acts as a source of case studies for your product.
+- Aggregate sites: Websites like ProductHunt, Capterra, and G2 can provide a wealth of feedback from real customers, which acts as a source of customer stories for your product.

 - Third-party consulting firms: Market research firms like Gartner and Forrester can help you gather feedback from hard-to-reach market segments.